-- Prior to performing site or installation work, obtain required approvals and permits.
-Comply with all governing structure-height regulations, such as those of the FAA in the USA. - Use only qualified personnel for installation, use, and maintenance of tripods and towers, and any attachments to tripods and towers.
+- Prior to performing site or installation work, obtain required approvals and permits. - Use only qualified personnel for installation, use, and maintenance of tripods and towers, and any attachments to tripods and towers.
 The use of licensed and qualified contractors is highly recommended. - Read all applicable instructions carefully and understand procedures thoroughly before beginning work. - Wear a hardhat and eye protection, and take other appropriate safety precautions while working on or around tripods and towers. - Do not climb tripods or towers at any time, and prohibit climbing by other persons.
 Take reasonable precautions to secure tripod and tower sites from trespassers. - Use only manufacturer recommended parts, materials, and tools.